Medical Assisting - School of Sciences, Health, Engineering and Math

 The clinical duties of a medical assistant can include assisting with medical exams, conducting basic laboratory tests, drawing blood, EKG's, preparing patients for X-rays, giving medication and assisting with minor office surgical procedures.
 Because a medical assistant is often a patient's first contact with a caregiver, medical assistants are important to setting the tone and contributing to the success of the patient's treatment.

-According to the U.S. Department of Labor's Bureau of Labor Statistics, employment of Medical Assistants is expected to grow much faster than the average for all occupations through 2012, as the health services industry continues to expand and diversify.
+According to the U.S. Department of Labor's Bureau of Labor Statistics, employment of Medical Assistants is expected to grow much faster than the average for all occupations, as the health services industry continues to expand and diversify.

 History / Accreditation: